Who Is Vanessa Hudgens?

-Having fronted the now-shuttered NBC comedy, Powerless, based on the DC Comics universe last year, Hudgens went back to work on two films in 2018.
+Having fronted the now-shuttered NBC comedy, Powerless, based on the DC Comics universe, Hudgens went back to work on two films in 2018.
 In Dog Days, she plays a disillusioned barista who, along with an ensemble cast, leans on their furry companions to help them get through life.
-She also has a supporting role in the upcoming romantic comedy Second Act, starring Jennifer Lopez and Milo Ventimiglia, and opened 2019 with a co-starring role in the film adaptation of the comic series Polar.
+She also had a supporting part in the romantic comedy Second Act, starring Jennifer Lopez and Milo Ventimiglia, and opened 2019 with a co-starring role in the film adaptation of the comic series Polar.

 As of 2017, Hudgens reportedly had an estimated net worth of $10 million.
 In addition to her entertainment compensation, she has also been a spokesperson for the brands Neutrogena, Candies and EcoTools.